 - Don't cram!
 Complete your readings, assignments, and studying in advance whenever possible

 - Reach out to your instructors and/or Student Services at the first sign of concern

 - Take advantage of your instructor's office hours, whether in-person or virtually

 - Attend relevant Academic of Excellence (ACE) sessions regularly

 Yes, the residence will be open to students interested in staying on-site.
-The residence is currently at capacity as for the 2020/2021 year and a residence room will only be available if:
+There are currently vacancies in both the Scholastica and Severin Hall residences.

-Move-in day is Monday, August 31st and Tuesday, September 1st by appointment only.
+Move-in day is August 28th - 31st by appointment only.